 Born Free funds the crucially important work of the Orangutan Foundation – an initiative that works to conserve wild orangutans and their habitat in the forests of Borneo.

 In Tanjung Puting National Park, the Orangutan Foundation protects the globally important forest ecosystem by operating several guard posts and routine patrols to reduce illegal poaching.
-While at Lamandau Wildlife Reserve, the Orangutan Foundation supports the release of rescued and rehabilitated orangutans back into the wild.
+While at Lamandau Wildlife Reserve, the Orangutan Foundation supports the release of rescued orangutans back into the wild.

 Our funding supports the vital work of the Orangutan Foundation in Tanjung Puting National Park and Lamandau Wildlife Reserve in Borneo.
 The Orangutan Foundation addresses many of the threats faced by orangutan populations, from protecting them from poachers to safeguarding and regenerating their forest habitat and promoting co-existence with local communities.